Aids in the biochemical diagnosis of Krabbe disease and saposin A cofactor deficiency

 Although Krabbe disease is clinically variable, the most common and severe form of the disorder is early infantile onset that presents with rapid neurological regression and results in early death.

-This test is a second-tier assay for infants who have abnormal newborn screens with reduced GALC activity and can diagnose patients with Krabbe disease or saposin A cofactor deficiency.
+This test is a second-tier assay for infants who have abnormal newborn screening results with reduced GALC activity and can detect patients with infantile or late infantile Krabbe disease or saposin A cofactor deficiency.

-Elevations in psychosine support a diagnosis of Krabbe disease; therefore, psychosine quantitation is a useful biomarker in determining if an individual has active disease and can aid in monitoring disease progression or treatment response.
+Psychosine elevation support a diagnosis of Krabbe disease; therefore, psychosine quantitation is a useful biomarker in determining if an individual has active disease.

-Psychosine is also elevated in saposin A cofactor deficiency, which results in a similar clinical phenotype to Krabbe disease, but patients have normal galactocerebrosidase (GALC) activity.
+Psychosine is also elevated in saposin A cofactor deficiency, which results in a similar clinical phenotype to Krabbe disease but patients have normal galactocerebrosidase activity.

 The following are available: